Spirizeon/berzi.hashnode.dev/cm8heujpo002b0ajx7ui6b027.md

 #### Healthcare AI

 A hospital can use cloud-based AI to analyze sensitive patient records without ever exposing personal health information.
 The data remains encrypted during the entire analysis process, and only the final results are decrypted by authorized personnel.
-This enables advanced medical research while maintaining strict patient confidentiality.

 #### Financial Analysis